diesel-subs/Diesel-Electric-Submarine-FAQs/docs/categories/life-aboard-ww2-us-subs/FAQs/where-would-it-be-stored-where-is-the-storage-space.md

-# Where would it be stored?
-Where is the storage space?

 === "Short Answer"
     If we are talking about a patrol planned for 60 days or more, the simple answer is: everywhere.